-- If a supervisor password is set only, it is the following. - The menu above appear when you use the user password to start the computer (able to run HW Setup). - The menu above does not appear when you use the user password to start the computer (unable to run HW Setup). - If the supervisor and user password are set, it is the following. - The menu above appear when you use the supervisor and user password to start the computer (able to run HW Setup). - The menu above does not appear when you use the user password to start the computer (unable to run HW Setup). - The menu above appear when you use the supervisor password to start the computer (unable to run HW Setup). - The selection method above does not change the boot priority settings in HW Setup. - If you press a key other than one of those above or if the selected device is not installed, the system will boot according to the current setting in HW Setup.
+- If a supervisor password is set only, it is the following. - The menu above appears (able to run HW Setup). - The menu above does not appear (unable to run HW Setup). - If the supervisor and user password are set, it is the following. - The menu above appears when you use the supervisor and user password to start the computer (able to run HW Setup). - The menu above does not appear when you use the user password to start the computer (unable to run HW Setup). - The menu above appears when you use the supervisor password to start the computer (unable to run HW Setup). - The selection method above does not change the boot priority settings in HW Setup. - If you press a key other than one of those above or if the selected device is not installed, the system will boot according to the current setting in HW Setup.